 - Yui Kanakura in Nisekoi.
 To list just some tropes concerning her: Childhood Friends, Teen Genius (she is one year older than her students), The Don (not really), part of a Balanced Harem and one has to wonder if she isnít a Mary Sue, but luckily, she can only make gyouza.
 And she can't sing.
 She keeps a teacherly attitude during class, but only because she believes that's the proper thing to do.

 - Megumi Sakura from School-Live!.
-The protagonists won't even call her "Sakura-sensei" like she wants, instead "Megu-nee".
+The protagonists even call her "Megu-nee" instead of "Sakura-sensei" like she wants.
 She's a cute, young teacher with giant Idiot Hair.
-She's also Dead All Along, being a Post Humous Character who was bit by a zombies prior to the series and thus became a zombie herself.
-Megumi is less of an immature Man Child than other Sensei-chan, as she sacrificed herself protecting the three main characters from zombies and generally acted as an adult figure.
+She's also been Dead All Along, being a Posthumous Character who was bitten zombies prior to the start of the series and thus became a zombie herself.
+However, Megumi is less of an immature Man Child than other examples, as she sacrificed herself protecting the three main characters from zombies and generally acted as a responsible adult figure.